-• Set the exposure mode to automatic.
+• Make sure that the exposure mode is automatic.

-A high max shutter value can result in motion blur.
+Increasing the max shutter value can result in motion blur.

-- To slow down the shutter speed, set max shutter to the highest possible value.

-- Reduce sharpness in the image.
+- The shutter speed should be as slow as possible, which means you should set max shutter to the highest possible value. - Reduce sharpness in the image.

-- Set the max gain to a lower value.